 The Board determines the compensation for Investment Division positions.
 The Board considers the recommendations of the OCC before adopting objective criteria for setting compensation of Investment Division staff.
 Such criteria shall include comparative qualifications and compensation of employees serving in similar positions and discharging similar duties at comparable public pension funds and objective benchmarks of investment performance that shall be met or exceeded.

-The objective criteria for compensation for Investment Division positions that involve discretion over investment-related decisions are as follows:
+Effective July 1, 2024, the objective criteria for compensation for Investment Division positions that involve discretion over investment-related decisions are as follows: